 We’ve already discussed a number of discounts on this page, and keeping your credit score up and your driving record free of accidents and moving violations helps keep your rates down, too.
 Also, the higher your deductible, the lower your premium.
 But the single most effective way to reduce what you pay each month is to comparison shop for the lowest quotes on coverage that meets the needs of your vehicle and driver’s lifestyle.

-Uninsured and underinsured motorist coverage offer you financial protection should you get into an accident with a driver who doesn’t have auto insurance, or who doesn’t have enough coverage to pay for all the damage and injuries they cause.
+Uninsured and underinsured motorist coverage offers you financial protection should you get into an accident with a driver who doesn’t have auto insurance, or who don’t have enough coverage to pay for all the damage and injuries they cause.
 It also covers you in the event of a hit-and-run accident.
 If you opt for only the Basic Policy in New Jersey, you don’t get uninsured motorist coverage.
 However, if you buy the Standard Policy, you’re required to get liability coverage of at least $15,000 bodily injury per person and $30,000 bodily injury per accident.